Embyr: The Fifth Age

 This second dynasty of Talia endures for nearly 2000 years until the ‘fashionable’ practice of diabolic pacts in exchange for power, influence, and long life corrupts the royalty and the noble bloodlines of the Talian aristocracy.
 The hellish empire of Acheron spreads out from the center of Talia and nearly half the empire is overrun by servants of the infernal.

-After much torment and suffering this literal Hell on Yirth is finally ended when a former general turned senate praetor by the name of Pon Auriatus, marshals the outlying Talian garrisons into a single army with force and determination enough to retake the capitol city of Sunia.
+After much torment and suffering this literal Hell on Yirth is finally ended when a former general turned senate praetor by the name of Paun Auriatus, marshals the outlying Talian garrisons into a single army with force and determination enough to retake the capitol city of Sunia.
 Auriatus would be elevated to emperor, but he refuses the honor and instead appoints a new senate with greater ties to divine decree.
-Thus the Church of the Nine is founded, and Pon Auriatus is the first to be canonized by this new sacred order after his death.
+Thus the Church of the Nine is founded, and Paun Auriatus is the first to be canonized by this new sacred order after his death.

-The Fourth Age (1000 years ago to present).
+The Fifth Age (1,000 years ago to present).
 With the recession of Talian forces back into southern Aurodei, Arden once again spreads outward from the west under the banner of King Uriath V. Within 100 years the flag of Denimus flies over all of Aurodei above the Calabrian Mountains and as far north as Thoryn.
 Ardish warships out of the harbors of Phalor begin to invade the shores of Eursai at Itha and Lyndara and sweep downward into Theed, Anthas and even the northern shores of Great Asham before the untimely death of King Uriath VII in 426cr sparks a civil conflict that shatters the Empire of the West.
 Arden as a contiguous kingdom pulls back to the lands of her sires, leaving her colonies abroad to fend for themselves.

 In savage Eddra Kha to the south, a scattering of bamu tribes band together to overthrow the now weakened Ardish frontier garrisons.
 Within a single generation the brutal and chaotic tribes of the Ojma and Kuphu regions coalesce into what is now called the Manziri Nation.